entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 385 in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Friedman (2007, char.
+> - Clement *et al.* (2024): "Friedman (2007, char.
 172) originally used this character by including two apomorphic states.
 Herein, we are solely using one of the two character-states that is relevant with the taxa analyzed.
 Actinistians are characterized by greatly expanded depressions marking the ethmoid articulation between the palatoquadrate and the neurocranium (Friedman, 2007)."

 > - The coding of *Qujingodus* is ?.